 One popular example used to uphold the ideal of non-violence is Gandhi’s role in the Indian Independence Movement.
-The short and simplified narrative states that Gandhi was able to rally the masses with peaceful, non-violent tactics, and thus we in the modern world today should be able to do the same in order to effect political, economic, and social change.
+The short and simplified narrative states that Gandhi was able to rally the masses with peaceful, non-violent tactics, and thus we in the modern world today should be able to do the same in order to create progressive political, economic, and social change.
 But a cursory historical analysis quickly demolishes the idea that Gandhian non-violence was sufficient to drive the British out of India.
+While Gandhi was certainly instrumental in creating a unified independence movement, it was ultimately the threat of widespread violent insurrection that eventually toppled the British Raj.

 The famous Quit India movement, started in 1942 and spear-head by Gandhi–a peaceful movement of civil disobedience and mass demonstration–was quickly and easily crushed by the British, and by 1944 the actions inspired by the movement had petered out, with its leaders arrested and demonstrations banned.
 There was a general sense of depression among the Indian population on the prospect of independence.